ZachGG421/project-management-github-activity/.github/ISSUE_TEMPLATE/things-i-want-to-know.md

 ---

-I want to master git
+I want to learn how to work in an agile workspace